York, University of

 Transport links: Take the train or a coach (cheaper) for London, Glasgow or Birmingham.
 For local travel, use buses or bikes.

 Fees: Home and EU students pay £9,000 per year, with international students paying from £14,340 to £25,420 (for medicine).

 Bursaries: The University offers extensive funding opportunities for undergraduate students including a generous bursary scheme.
 See here for more details.

 Nightlife: Plenty of pubs, restaurants and wine bars in York, although music venues are a tad scarce.
 Each college has a bar and Students' Union music consists mostly of local bands and cover acts.
 Not a place for the serious clubber but try Fibbers and The Gallery.

-Sporting reputation: Average- currently ranked 43rd in the BUCS league.
+Sporting reputation: Above average- currently ranked 38th in the BUCS league.